joaovitoriasilva/configureopenstack/README.md

 Integration with OpenDaylight openflow controller.

 # Current limitations
 - Unable to detect interface types, i.e. (enp0sX or ethX).
-Pre-installation scripts need to be changed manually;
+  - Pre-installation scripts need to be changed manually;
+  - OpenvSwitch interfaces need to be changed manually in network and compute files (os-network-network.sh and os-compute-network.sh).
 - Configuration files from controller and network nodes not acessible from other servers.
 Configuration files need to be copied manually.

 # To do